-McMaster Okanagan Committee is looking for creative and impactful ideas to improve the health and well-being of our campus and wider community.
+The McMaster Okanagan Committee is looking for unique, creative and impactful project proposals to improve the well-being of our campus and wider community.
 Applicants can apply for up to $5,000 in funding.

 Information Box Group